-An FHA insured loan is a mortgage that is guaranteed by the Federal Housing Association against default
+An FHA insured loan is a mortgage that is guaranteed by the Federal Housing Administration against default

 The Federal Housing Administration (FHA) runs several programs to promote home ownership across the United States.
 The FHA guarantees the lender that they will insure the loan.